-Each department/agency representative serves as the primary coordinator for his/her respective agency within one of the three branches.
+Each department/agency representative serves as the primary coordinator for their respective agency within one of the three branches.
 The representative may also serve the role as lead or support Emergency Support Function.
-As such, the responsibilities of this individual exceed simple representation and coordination of his/her respective agency's activities.
+As such, the responsibilities of this individual exceed simple representation and coordination of their respective agency's activities.